Grade Five Music Theory - Lesson 13: Composing a Melody - Instruments

 Here’s an example question:

-Compose a melody for unaccompanied violin or oboe, using the given opening.
-Indicate the tempo and other performance directions, including any that might be particularly required for the instrument chosen.
-The complete melody should be eight bars long.
+Compose a melody for solo violin or oboe, using the given opening.
+Include tempo and other performance directions, and any that might be specially needed for the instrument you’ve chosen.
+The finished melody should be eight bars long.

 It’s a good idea to choose an instrument that you know something about!
 If you play the clarinet and you have the choice of bassoon or cello, you’ll probably write a better melody for the bassoon, as it is also a wind instrument.